 Administration Staff .NET

-This class is designed for admin-level users and assumes prior training has been done in Support Staff Intro .NET.
+This lecture style class is designed for admin-level users and assumes prior training has been done in Support Staff Intro .NET.
 This class covers the more advanced features of Building Department .NET and how to best utilize the program to manage your properties.

 Building Department .NET Tips & Tricks

 Class Fee: $75/person.
-This class covers a variety of tools, procedures, and tricks to help you get the most out of your Building Department .NET application.
+This lecture style class covers a variety of tools, procedures, and tricks to help you get the most out of your Building Department .NET application.
 Items covered include setting fields, report profiles, mass letters, workflows, and new features.
 Previous experience with Building Department .NET is recommended.
 This class is not a replacement for Support Staff Intro .NET or Administration Staff .NET.

 Community Development - AccessMyGov Demo